Black holes as telescopes: Discovering supermassive binaries through quasi-periodic lensed starlight

 We will now present two examples for which \qpls{} by an inspiraling SMBHB produces prominent photometric variability: a quasi-circular SMBHB and an eccentric LISA binary.
 We will comment on the potential of these sources for multi-messenger observations.

 \paragraph*{1) Quasi-circular merger \& pulsar timing arrays.}

-Fig.~\ref{fig:massive_light_curve} shows the \qpls{} magnification curve of a star of radius $10 R_{\odot}$ in the host galaxy of an inspiraling quasi-circular, face-on, equal-mass SMBHB with $10^{10}\Msun$ component-mass. binary lenses.
+Fig.~\ref{fig:massive_light_curve} shows the \qpls{} magnification curve of a star of radius $10 R_{\odot}$ in the host galaxy of an inspiraling quasi-circular, face-on, equal-mass SMBHB with $10^{10}\Msun$ component-mass binary lenses.
 The source star is fixed at a distance of 1kpc behind the SMBHB lens, 5 AU off-axis from the line-of-sight to the SMBHB center-of-mass in the source plane.
-The figure shows the flux magnification as a function of time to merger for the final 13 years (the observed merger time is computed assuming the redshift of the host galaxy is $z=0.5$).
-All the observed times and frequencies of the \qpls{} sources are evaluated at this redshift in the remaining main text. of the inspiral before merger.
+The figure shows the flux magnification as a function of time to merger for the final 13 years of the inspiral before merger (the observed merger time is computed assuming the redshift of the host galaxy is $z=0.5$).
+All the observed times and frequencies of the \qpls{} sources are evaluated at this redshift in the remaining main text.
 Insets show 5 representative snapshots of the caustic curve which rotates counter-clockwise with the orbital period of the SMBHB.

 Magnification peaks occur when the caustic curve crosses the source, initially 8 times per orbit, i.e. once every 2 months at 13 yr to merger .
 Local minima occur when the source distance from the caustic has a maximum, i.e. when the source is aligned with the innermost points of the caustic (i.e. with the innermost fold, see Fig.\ref{fig:caustic} in App.~\ref{app:caus_size}).
 As the SMBH inspirals, the caustic curve shrinks in size (see insets).
 The light curve changes from fold crossing to cusp crossing producing the largest magnification $\mu_{\rm cusp}=1.8\cdot10^6$ at $3.8$ yr to merger.
 Afterwards, the source is entirely outside the caustic, producing 4 magnification peaks per orbit.
 The peak brightness decreases further as the binary approaches the merger.
 However, the minimum brightness increases, approaching the magnification of the single source lens at merger, in this case $\mu=8\cdot 10^4$, see Eq.~\eqref{eq:mag_point_approx} in App.~\ref{app:minimum_mag}.